Exe-cmd/SIRA/index.md

 http://127.0.0.1:8000/SIRA.html
 ```
 ### SIRA Project
-Sira Alerts serve as single pane of glass for all your
+Sira Alerts serve as single pane of glass for all your security tools.
+Sira automates the way you turn alerts into tickets using your ticketing system and then into incidents for reporting.
 ![Sira Alerts](/SIRA/docs/assets/SIRAalerts.png)